CBS News head calls threats against Gayle King reprehensible

-Snoop Dogg had threatened King online this week following her interview with WNBA player Lisa Leslie about Bryant, the former Los Angeles Lakers star killed in a helicopter crash on Jan.
+Snoop Dogg issued a warning to King online this week following her interview with WNBA player Lisa Leslie about Bryant, the former Los Angeles Lakers star killed in a helicopter crash with his young daughter and seven others on Jan.
 26.

 CBS would not discuss the nature of any private threats against King.
 Her friend, Oprah Winfrey, said in an NBC interview that King had received death threats and was traveling with security.